pranshu1840/newsletter-creator/README.md

-# Newsletter Generator CrewAI with GUI
+# Newsletter Creator CrewAI with GUI

 Welcome to the Newsletter Generator CrewAI project, powered by [crewAI](https://crewai.com).
 This template facilitates the setup of a multi-agent AI system, utilizing crewAI's robust and versatile framework.
 Our aim is to empower your agents to work together seamlessly on intricate tasks, enhancing their combined intelligence and effectiveness.